perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST Summary.md

 	- Two-way trust relationships exist between parent and child domains
 	- All domains in a single tree use the same schema for all types of common objects

+#### Domain
+- **Definition**
+	- A logical partition within an Active Directory forest
+	- A grouping of objects that typically exist as a primary container within the Active Directory forest
+- **What are the characteristics **

 ### Multi-Master Replication
 - **Definition:**